almroot/proxycheck/README.md

 # proxycheck
 A bash script that scrapes various proxy feeds and asynchronously validates that any proxy is working.
+A fresh set of proxy servers can be found under [proxylist](https://github.com/almroot/proxylist).

 # usage